Recycling hazardous waste

 Hazardous waste can be in a liquid, solid or even gas form.
 Engine oil, gas bottles, car batteries, paint, fire extinguishers, toners from copiers or laser printers and fluorescent lighting tubes are all examples of hazardous waste.

 Caution: Your home may contain many hazardous materials, some of which can be recycled.
 If not recyclable, materials can be disposed of safely.
-These are listed below and more information is given on some items under the hazardous information.

 Council